 Life on planet earth is firmly established.
 A major factor in the process of establishment would be the inherent adamant nature of the genomic script.
-The script resists change to the maximum shifting only as a last resort.
+If the scripts were not adamant they would continuous shift leading to an unstable genome which would result in extinction of organisms.
+So the script resists change to the maximum shifting only as a last resort.
 When generation of diversity results in organisms with new traits, these organisms in turn engrave the script which benefited them.
-They keep refining the script which leads to their increased ability in absorbing the stimuli which may be mutations or other forms of external stimuli.
-Increasingly resisting the change inflicted by the environment tightens the "spring".
-But at a critical point the script gives in allowing the shift which releases the tension in the "spring" causing an evolutionary pulse which pushes the process of evolution forward.
-This process repeats itself by further generation of the pulses and depending upon favorable or unfavorable conditions of the environment at that time the results vary.
+They keep refining the script which leads to their increased ability in absorbing the stimuli radiation which may cause mutations.
+Increasingly resisting the change inflicted by the environment tightens the "spring" of the script.
+But at a critical point the script gives in allowing the shift and depending upon the tension released the script is pushed to a new route causing an evolutionary pulse.
+This process repeats itself over time resulting in generation of the further pulses and depending upon favourable or unfavourable conditions of the environment at that time the results might vary from a minor change, resulting in repression or expression of a gene leading to a change in cellular metabolism, to a massive push which completely destroys the old identity of the organism yielding a new species.
+These pulses push the process of evolution forward.
 What happens if a strong pulse or may be multiple pulses occur in a conducing environment?
 Such a condition probably would have resulted in diversity explosions.

 The greater the strain with which an organism resists the change the better the resultant push.
 If it were not for this torsion of the script, evolution would yield genomically weak organisms which would be easily be driven to extinction.
 Moreover this friction fills every adaptable niche with precisely adapted organisms.
-The aptness in adaption is due to fine tuning of genomic script countering the nuances of environment.
-If a shift is successful the script is stabilised and engraved.
+The aptness in adaptation is due to fine tuning of genomic script countering the nuances of environment.
+If a shift is successful then the script is stabilised and engraved.
 The external stimuli needs to be present till the script is stabilised.
 But if the stimulus is lost before engraving, the script could return to its earlier state.
 Then again if the new shift is established the organism gains a new trait and subsequent removal of the external stimulus after stabilisation might allow the newly gained trait to act upon the environment changing or even extending it.
-But this type of adaption is not the aim of high order eukaryotes.
+But it seems that this type of adaptation is not the aim of high order eukaryotes.
 Here the objective seems to be the maintenance of genome in a controlled state ensuring execution of the same script.